Skip to content

 The Open Payments APIs can be interacted with using the Bruno collection (resource server endpoints and auth server endpoints).
 To interact with the Open Payments APIs using Bruno, you must:

-2. navigating to /rafiki/bruno/collections/Rafiki on your machine and clicking “Open”
+2. Navigate to /rafiki/bruno/collections/Rafiki on your machine and select Open.

 3. Furthermore, you need to either load the Local Environment or the Remote Test Network Environment.